alexf91/Tempy/README.md

 ...
 ```

-The parser variable is required and is used to pass arguments to the template.
+The parser variable is optional and is used to pass arguments to the template.
 These variables are accessible in the template.

 Filenames can also be set through arguments by using a Python format string